usethesource/usethesource.github.io/about/ai.md

 "To the best of my knowledge" is this case means that you know that you don't know if the AI you used is violating any copyright laws.

-So basically you currently can not use an LLM #to generate code for our projects.
+TL;DR you currently **can not use an LLM** to generate or transform code for our projects.

 To work around this, you could explore the design space using an LLM/chatbot/AI, and then write your production ready code from scratch.
-Learn from the AI, but don't replace your work by the AI.
+Learn from the AI, but **don't replace your work by the AI-generated code**.

-The consequences of failing this advise can be hude for UseTheSource and Rascal (disastrous), so please keep in line.
+The consequences of failing this advise could be huge for UseTheSource and Rascal (disastrous), so please do keep in line.
+Your code, your responsibility.

 #### AI applications for the UseTheSource domain